pinkhat001/odin-recipes/README.md

 This is my first project through The Odin Project's curriculum.

 ## About
-A simple recipe website built with pure HTML, showcasing Yoruba dishes — Ekuru, Jollof Rice, and Amala.
+A simple recipe website built with pure HTML, showcasing Yoruba dishes: Ekuru, Jollof Rice, and Amala.

 ## Live Demo
 🔗 https://pinkhat001.github.io/odin-recipes/